 If you get wet, your body temperature begins to drop, as the water evaporates from your wet clothing.
 Falling through the ice, playing in wet snow, being out in a freezing wind or blowing snow, can all contribute to hypothermia.

 When the body temperature drops below normal a person begins to shiver.
 Blood is drawn away from the limbs and concentrated on the brain, and torso to keep vital organs working and keep the person alive.
 A person who is hypothermic at first knows they are cold, but after a while, as the heart slows down and the blood flow slows, they stop shivering and calm takes over.
 They stop thinking logically, become confused and sleepy.

 This is a very dangerous time.
 Don’t let them go to sleep while still hypothermia.
 If you can’t get them warm, then keep them walking and moving to keep the blood flowing to their brain, and their limbs.
 If possible remove wet clothing and wrap them in a prewarmed wool blanket.
 Get them to a warm fire.

-One often overlooked source of heat is food — usually emergency rations consist of sugary rich, carbohydrate calories.
+One often overlooked source of heat is food.
+Usually, emergency rations consist of sugary rich, carbohydrate calories.
 Emergency rations should be rich in coconut oil, too, to give quick energy that the body can convert immediately to heat.
-Once a person has gone beyond shivering, offering them warm drinks — tea with honey, hot chocolate, — will be more effective than sugary foods.
+Once a person has gone beyond shivering, offering them warm drinks like tea with honey, or hot chocolate will be more effective than sugary foods.